Are wheels covered under warranty?

 What does a tire and wheel plan cover?

-In general, a wheel and tire plan can pay for repairs and replacement if your tires or wheels are damaged because of a road hazard.
+In general, a wheel and tire plan pays for repairs and replacements if your tires or wheels are damaged because of a road hazard.
 Some plans may also pay for the cost of towing the car to a tire shop or even pay for a rental car.

 However, because tires are designed to wear out at specific intervals, you shouldn’t expect a tire and wheel plan to cover new tires needed due to routine wear-and-tear.
 Also, if you get into a car accident and damage your wheels, then you should go through the insurance company for your repairs.